alpernebbi/depthcharge-tools/README.rst

     ignore-initramfs: Do not include an initramfs in the image
     images-dir: Directory to store built images
     kernel-cmdline: Kernel commandline parameters to use
+    zimage-initramfs-hack = How to support initramfs on x86 boards

 For longer explanations check the manual pages of each command for options named the same as these.